 Also, what are the criteria for someone to become a thought leader?

-The masterclass will be an interesting one, and I’m going to be providing attendees with the good, and the bad about thought leadership, including content and examples they won’t find anywhere else from my own experience with the subject at large and small companies over the years.
+The masterclass will be an interesting one, and I will be providing attendees with the good, and the bad about thought leadership, including content and examples they won’t find anywhere else from my own experience with the subject at large and small companies over the years.